tannguyen1024/adventure_book/README.md

 - The **Story** table is the first thing that adventurers see upon login.
 Choosing a story will display snippets.
 Each snippet is connected to a story.

 - The **Snippet** table is a list of all the snippets of a story.
-Snippets are split into three different *types*.
-The *end* type can have comments posted on them by adventurers.
+An *ending* type of TRUE can have comments posted on them by adventurers.

 ### Miscellaneous Tables